vitalab/vitalab.github.io/article/_posts/2022-04-05-SparseMultiChannelVAE.md

 ## Multi-Channel Variational Autoencoder
 The authors generalize the VAE by assuming that in a multi-channel scenario the latent representation associated to each channel must match a common target distribution.
-They impose a constraint on the latent representations in an information theoretical sense, where each latent representation is enforced to match a common target prior.
+They impose a constraint on the latent representations in an information theoretical sense, where each latent representation is enforced to match a common target posterior.
 They specify this constraint as:

 $$
 \argmin_{q \in Q} \mathbb{E}_c [ \mathcal{D}_{KL}( q(\mathbf{z}|\mathbf{x}_c,\phi_c) \| p(\mathbf{z}|\mathbf{x}_1,\dots,\mathbf{x}_C,\theta) ) ]